jhuguetn/xnat-pipelines/qMRI/README.md

    - GM/WM segmentation
    - compute summary metrics

+## Requisites

+- XNAT platform (1.6 or +) and XNAT pipeline engine.
+- MATLAB (version R2012b or +) and the following prerequisites...
+- Python version 2.7.X is required for running the pythonic scripts.

 ## Installation procedure

 * Get the lattest version of the pipeline(s) as follows: